 Where can someone start to understand the basics of personal finance in an era of too much information and a lot of bad information out there?

 I’d start with reading books, listening to podcasts, getting involved with financial Facebook groups and lastly, even Youtube is a great option.
 Try each one and see which ones you like to learn from better.
 Pick your top three and start there.
 Take thirty minutes to an hour every day to learn.
-That can be as easy as a podcast on your way to work all the way to read a book for thirty minutes before bed.
+That can be as easy as a podcast on your way to work to read a book for thirty minutes before bed.

 I promise you will start to get better and more confident with money.
 Your eyes will open up to another world and you will never view life around you the same!
 Do you see how to deal with money FOMO can also change every aspect of your life yet?
 I know it did for me in every way possible.